A young Black woman talking about something serious with an older Black woman in the park.

 • headache – speak to your pharmacist about treatments to help

-• movement problems, sometimes called extra-pyramidal side effects (EPSEs).
-This is a medical term that includes many symptoms relating to movement.
-Symptoms include: muscle stiffness or tightness; jerks when bending your arms and legs; your movements might feel a bit robotic; shakiness in your hands and legs; and feeling restless all the time and needing to move around.
-If you develop EPSEs, your doctor may decrease your dose or give you other treatments to help
+EPSEs is a medical term that includes many symptoms relating to movement like muscle stiffness or tightness, jerks when bending your arms and legs, robotic movements, shakiness in your hands and legs, feeling restless all the time and needing to move around.
+If you develop EPSEs, discuss this with your doctor so that they can review your medicine.
+You may need a lower dose or a different medicine may be better for you.

 Common side effects of taking risperidone (affecting up to one in ten people) include: